 DART is a subregional transportation authority of the State of Texas, created and confirmed by a referendum passed on August 13, 1983, pursuant to Article 1118y of Vernon's Annotated Texas Civil Statutes, as amended and recodified into the Act, effective September 1, 1995.
-The Act authorizes us to provide public transportation and complementary services within the corporate limits of those cities and towns in which the voters thereof have confirmed the creation of or joinder with DART and approved the imposition of the Sales Tax under the Act.
+The Act authorizes the Authority to provide public transportation and complementary services within the corporate limits of the Participating Municipalities.